 - Exercises (exercises, database, software etc.)

-- The learning experience of this course includes, in addition to face-to-face lectures, the solution in class of exercises assigned to students throughout the course.
+- The learning experience of this course includes, in addition to face-to-face lectures, the solution in class of exercises and assignments throughout the course.

 The written exam consists of questions aimed at assessing students’ ability to use the analytical tools illustrated during the course, in particular their ability to choose, explain and apply the appropriate models in order to assess the effects of international trade and international capital flows with special emphasis on the gains and losses from alternative international trade and capital market policies.

 The exam papers is the same for all students, including those who attended the course in previous years.
 Mock exam questions will be discussed during the course.
 Two procedures are available for all students:

 a) Written Partial Exams.
 First Partial Exam and Second Partial Exam: Sections C & D. In each Partial Exam there are 5 short questions and 1 long question.
 All questions are compulsory and time allowed is 30 minutes.
 Each short question is worth 1/30 points and the long question is worth 10/30 points.
 Short questions are multiple choice questions.
 If wrong answers are given to short questions, 0.5/30 are subtracted for each question answered wrongly.
 To pass each partial exam a student has to achieve a grade of at least 9/30 points.
 The overall grade is the sum of the two partial grades (for example; first partial grade: 12/30; second partial grade: 14/30; overall grade: 26/30).
 Laude is possible when the exam is outstanding.